-Today Tomorrow Publication of documents → Publication of "reusable business logic" Human interaction → Automated Program to program interaction Proprietary ad-hoc interface Industry standard interfac
+Tomorrow Today Publication of Publication of documents "reusable business logic" Human interaction →• Automated Program to program interaction Industry standard interfaces • Proprietary ad-hoc interfaces

 Definitions and principles

 "The term Web Services refers to an architecture that allows applications (on the Web) to talk to each other.
 Period.
 End of statement"